Last Updated:

 Route 11 PNG

-Hundreds of thousands of people travel through Attalla each week on Hwy.
-431 and I-59.
-I would venture to say that only a small percentage of them realize what an interesting downtown historic district is found there.
+Due to the presence of U.S. Hwy.
+431, U.S. Hwy.
+11 and I-59, hundreds of thousands of people travel through Attalla each week.
+But, only a small percentage of the passersby realize what an interesting downtown historic district is found there.

 Attalla post office